kholia/OSX-KVM/README.md

 * Document usage of [munki](https://github.com/munki/munki) to deploy software to such a `build farm`.

-* Enable SSH support out of the box or more easily.
+* Enable VNC + SSH support out of the box or more easily.

 * Better support + docs for AMD Ryzen.

-* Patches to unify the various scripts we have.
-Robustness improvements.
+* Robustness improvements are always welcome!

+* (Not so) crazy idea - automate the macOS installation via OpenCV.

 ### Requirements